The Future is Analog

 Brown belt in BJJ who has been simultaneously training Muay Thai along the journey.
 She assists with women's self defense workshops, Muay Thai classes, and BJJ classes when stepping up to cover.

-An amazing spirit at the academy, Alix now teaches every Saturday Muay Thai class at 10am.
+An amazing spirit at the academy.
 Her passion for both arts brings a unique perspective to training.

 It is a martial art that focuses on taking your opponent to the ground, controlling them via a series of pins and holds, and finally applying a submission hold.
 The art prioritizes technique and leverage over strength and athleticism.
 It can be used for both sport grappling and self-defense situations.